ptomulik/testmd/README.md

 ##Overview

-Puppet utility plugin to interact with systems' package repositories.
-This module simplifies tasks such as obtainning list of packages available for installation, their versions, installation candidates and so on.
+Puppet utilities to interact with package repositories.
+Simplifies tasks such as obtainning list of packages available for installation, their versions, installation candidates and so on.
 This package may be good for you, if you need to implement some facts containing information about availablility of a certain packages in repositories available to an agent.

 ##Module Description